-of Guildhall students who graduated in 2017/18 were in work or further study 15 months later

-(Higher Education Statistics Agency, Graduate Outcomes survey 2017/18) Guildhall School is committed to helping you find the career path which is right for you.
+of Guildhall students who graduated in 2018/19 were in work or further study 15 months later (Higher Education Statistics Agency, Graduate Outcomes survey 2018/19) Guildhall School is committed to helping you find the right career path for you.
 Our training combines academic rigour and artistic skill with a strong professional focus and unparalleled engagement with the performing arts and creative industries.